 Why the apparent reversal in the thinking about coffee?
-Earlier studies didn't always take into account that known high-risk behaviors, such as smoking and physical inactivity, tended to be more common among heavy coffee drinkers at that time.
+Earlier studies didn't always take into account that known high-risk behaviors, such as smoking and physical inactivity, tended to be more common among heavy coffee drinkers.

-Although coffee may have fewer risks compared with benefits, keep in mind that other beverages, such as milk and some fruit juices, contain nutrients that coffee does not.
-Also, adding cream and sugar to your coffee adds more fat and calories.
-Some coffee drinks contain more than 500 calories.
+Although coffee may have fewer risks compared with benefits, keep in mind that other beverages, such as milk and some fruit juices, contain nutrients that coffee doesn't.
+Also, adding cream and sugar to your coffee adds fat and calories — up to hundreds of calories in some cases.

 - George SE, et al. A perception on health benefits of coffee.
 Critical Reviews in Food Science and Nutrition.
 2008;48:464.